PrefectHQ/prefect/docs/tutorials/first-steps.md

 print(api_flow("https://catfact.ninja/fact"))
 ```

+As you can see, we still call these tasks as normal functions and can pass their return values to other tasks.
 We can then call our flow function &mdash; now called `api_flow()` &mdash;
 just as before and see the printed output.
 Prefect manages all the intermediate states.

 <div class="terminal">